-The Campari Group has a substantial inventory of aged product categories, such as Bourbon whisky, Scotch whisky, Canadian whisky, rum, cognac and tequila, which mature over lengthy periods.
+The Group's debt management objectives are based on its ability to ensure that it retains an optimal level of financial soundness, while maintaining an appropriate level of liquidity that enables it to secure an economic return and, mature over lengthy periods.
 While the maturing inventory is stored at numerous locations around the world, the loss as a result of contamination, fire, or other natural disaster or destruction resulting from negligence or the acts of third parties or otherwise of all or a portion of the inventory of any one of those aged product categories may not be replaceable and, consequently, may lead to a substantial decrease in the supply of those products.
 Additionally, the judgmental nature of determining how much of the Group's aged products to lay down in any given year for future consumption involves an inherent risk of forecasting error.
 Finally, price is another critical element, as the recoverability of the cost incurred in the maturing process is subject to the Group's ability to select an adequate range of premium products capable of satisfying the needs of demanding customers while the loss of sales and market shares or lead to future excess inventory and decreased profit margin.
 The Group regularly reviews its marketing and production strategy to mitigate those risks enabling long-term forecasting analytical tools.